The PACT for test-modules

 All that a developer needs to do to make this test pass is create the

-missing test-modules, the test_module.py
+missing test-modules, the test_module.py and

-modules called out in the test-failure
+test_module2.py modules called out in the test-failure

 report above.
 As soon as those test-modules simply exist, the